 What You Need to Know about Dual Fuel Ranges

 Almost any good cook will tell you they love cooking with gas on the stovetop because the burners heat up instantly and provide incredible control and precision.
 They'll also tell you that when it comes to the oven, electric convection ovens are the way to go.
 Electric ovens can control temperatures more precisely than gas.
 Convection cooking results in faster and more even heating throughout the oven.
-If you want to bake multiple sheets of cookies and have them all come out evenly cooked, convection is the answer.
+Convection improves multi-rack baking results, browns roasting meats and vegetables beautifully, and is an easy way to take your cooking to the next level.
 (You can learn more about the types of convection ranges in our article.)

 What about pricing?
 The old saying "You get what you pay for" holds true when it comes to these ranges.
 As mentioned, dual fuel is the best of both worlds.
 Consequently, you'll pay more for one of these ranges than you will for a traditional gas or electric convection range.
-These ranges tend to start at around $2,000 and go up from there.
-Our most popular models tend to be in the $3,000 range.
+Dual fuel ranges tend to start at around $2,000 and go up from there.
+Our most popular models tend to around $3,000 MSRP.
 Super-premium models from luxury manufacturers can run $10,000 or more, especially if you go for a wider 36" model.

-One of the least expensive dual fuel ranges that has been a top seller for us is the GE P2B940SEJSS, a 30" free standing dual fuel convection range with a built-in warming drawer that is priced at $2,299.
-This wifi connected appliance syncs with a GE Professional over the range microwave via ChefConnect so that ventilation adjusts based on the stove's burner output.
+One of the least expensive dual fuel ranges that has been a top seller is the GE P2B940SEJSS, a 30" free standing dual fuel convection range with a built-in warming drawer that is priced at $2,299.
+This wifi connected appliance syncs with a GE Profile over the range microwave via ChefConnect so that ventilation adjusts based on the stove's burner output.
 The oven comes with True European Convection with GE's Precise Air - the fan can reverse directions, which GE found improves air circulation even further than the typical single-direction fan.

 The oven includes a temperature probe and warming drawer plus a heavy-duty self-clean roller rack so you can easily remove even the heaviest of dishes.
-The edge-to-edge cooktop is easy to clean, and the heavy-duty grates can be placed in the oven during the self-clean cycle.
-Imitating the dual-size burners of smoothtop ranges, this model offers a 20,000 BTU tri-ring burner - use the inner ring for low-power simmering, the outer ring for frying, and both rings together to bring water to a boil or stir-fry.
+This model offers a 20,000 BTU tri-ring burner - use the inner ring for low-power simmering, the outer ring for frying, and both rings together to bring water to a boil or stir-fry.
 It also has an integrated reversible cast iron combination grill/griddle that sets up on the large center burner.
 This center burner is a combination of an oval/round burner for handling oversized pots, the griddle, and more.

 Click here to read over 45 real customer reviews of this product!

 This next option is more expensive, partly because it's a slide-in model with no backguard.
 This is a hybrid slide-in model with finished sides that doesn't overlap the countertop (read more about slide in vs freestanding ranges here).
-The KitchenAid KSDB900ESS retails at $3,699 and has a ton of premium features to offer.
-The stovetop offers four burners from 5,000 to 17,000 BTU and the oven is on the larger side at 6.4 cubic feet.
+The KitchenAid KSDB900ESS retails at $3,099 and has a ton of premium features to offer.
+The stovetop offers four burners from 5,000 to 19,000 BTU and the oven is on the larger side at 7.1 cubic feet.

 Use EasyConvect Conversion to automatically adjust conventional recipes to convection settings, and enjoy the smooth roll of the SatinGlide Max Racks.
 A steam rack allows you to add moisture to the inside of the oven when needed to get better cooking results.
 Even-Heat True Convection ensures that your entire oven is heated to the perfect temperature.
-The AquaLift steam clean feature offers an alternative to the hours-long high-heat self clean: in less than an hour and with temperatures below 200 degrees, you can take care of baked-on spills in no time.
+The AquaLift steam clean feature offers an alternative to the hours-long high-heat self clean (click the link to learn more about the pros and cons of steam clean cycles).

 Combined with gorgeous industrial-inspired styling and glass touch controls, this model will look great in your kitchen and be a pleasure to use.
-The GE Professional model offers a more advanced feature package with the unique burner options and self-clean grates and racks, but this KitchenAid model is a great choice if you're looking for a downdraft slide-in option with dual fuel.
+The GE Profile model offers a more advanced feature package with the unique burner options and self-clean grates and racks, but this KitchenAid model is a great choice if you're looking for a commercially styled slide-in option with dual fuel.